Anubhav0902/shopper/README.md

 ### Admin Portal: https://shopper-admin-bay.vercel.app/
 - Product management: Admins can effortlessly add, edit, and delete products as needed.
-- Order handling: Comprehensive order management features enable admins to view, update order statuses, and generate reports for analysis.
+- Add new products: Admins can add products with details such as name, image, price, and other relevant information.
+Multer middleware is utilized for handling image uploads.
-- User administration: Admins can manage user accounts, including viewing users, updating roles, and handling authentication-related tasks.
+- View product list: Admins have access to a comprehensive list of all products, allowing for easy management and editing as needed.

 ## Author
-This project was meticulously crafted by [Your Name].
+This project was meticulously crafted by Anubhav Saxena.